What does it mean for an organisation to be future-ready? One part of being future-ready is to be ‘hyper-decisive’.

 All of us need the skills of discovery and qualification, the ability to recognise gaps in our knowledge and understanding, source data to fill those gaps, and validate it (‘curation’).
 We need the ability to manipulate that information, apply it, and turn it into something of value (‘creation’).
 And then we have to sell our new creation to our colleagues and customers, wrapping it in a compelling story (‘communication’).

-Dresner’s vision for the modern management practice continues to evolve, with the idea of being ‘hyper-decisive’ forming the topic of his upcoming conference at MIT.
+Dresner’s vision for the modern management practice continues to evolve, with the idea of being ‘hyper-decisive’ forming the topic of his recent conference at Real Business Intelligence.
 He defines this as, “instantaneously processing vast arrays of data and information, and delivering actionable insights to a growing community of users.”
 Technology is clearly part of the answer.
 It allows us to collect this information in real time, automate some of its processing, and present it in a dynamic fashion.
-But none of this is of value unless our community of users, across the organisation, is equipped with the skills to use that data to improve the business every day, and drive better decisions.
+But none of this is of value unless our community of decision makers, across the organisation, is equipped with the skills to use data-driven insights to improve the business every day and foster decisive leadership.